 Doubling down on content creation and sharing

 Content creation will be more important than ever in the coming years.
 Last generation saw the explosion of online streaming through websites Twitch and YouTube, and it's never been easier to share gameplay clips or screenshots to social media.
-Sony pioneered this with the Share button on the DualShock 4, and it looks to do the same with the Create button on the DualSense.
-The company declined to detail how exactly the Create button will differ from the Share button.
+Sony pioneered this with the Share button on the DualShock 4, and it does the same with the Create button on the DualSense.

 The difference between Impulse and Adaptive triggers

-Sony and Microsoft are implementing ways to make gaming more immersive through the use of adaptive and impulse triggers.
+Sony and Microsoft are implementing ways to make gaming more immersive through adaptive and impulse triggers.
 These allow for a greater sense of depth with motors that can convey what you're experiencing in-game through rumble or tension.
 They do work a bit differently from one another, though.

-Adaptive triggers used on the DualSense are more advanced than the technology that Microsoft uses with its impulse triggers.
+Adaptive triggers used on the DualSense are more advanced than Microsoft's technology with its impulse triggers.
 They allow for players to feel the tension in their actions, like drawing a bowstring.
 The different variations of tension working in tandem with haptic feedback create a level of immersion that was otherwise impossible.

 Xbox's impulse triggers have rumble motors that can emit distinct vibrations depending on what you are doing in-game, even going so far as to give players a sense of directionality through the feedback.
 Combining this with the rumble motors in the chassis of the controller itself heightens the experience.